-We are proposing the seven nominees listed below for election as directors at the Annual Meeting.
+We are proposing the nine nominees listed below for election as directors at the Annual Meeting.
 All nominees currently serve as our directors.
 There are no arrangements or understandings between any nominee and any other person for selection as a nominee.
-As disclosed in the Company's current report on Form 8-K filed April 19, 2018, the Board of Directors has determined to appoint Glen Messina as a member of the Company's Board of Directors effective upon the date of the Company's planned merger with PHH Corporation.